Velocity Calculator

 The formula to calculate the final velocity is:

-The final velocity vt is equal to the initial velocity v0 plus the acceleration a times the duration of time t.
+The final velocity vt is equal to the initial velocity v0 plus the acceleration a multiplied by the duration of time t.

 You can use this formula for objects undergoing uniform (constant) acceleration.